parksjg/resilient-network/README.md

 # resilient-network

-The "current" folder contains one server (s2.cpp) and one client (c2.cpp).
+This contains one server (s2.cpp) and one client (c2.cpp).
 The server and client have 2 NICs.
 This is being developed on a MacBook Pro using two virtual machines running Fedora 26.
 Then it is further tested on a private network with separate laptops running Fedora 26.

 Note: example IPs
 + Server IPs and ports: 10.0.0.209:21323 (data channel) and 10.0.0.121:8080 (control channel)